brightspot/react-examples/file-uploads/README.md

 #### Points to note in JS Classes files:
 - `StorageItem`: enables uploading files to Brightspot.
 - `@MimeTypes`: this annotation specifies valid MIME types for the target StorageItem field using the [SparseSet](https://artifactory.psdops.com/psddev-releases/com/psddev/dari-util/3.3.607-xe0f27a/dari-util-3.3.607-xe0f27a-javadoc.jar!/com/psddev/dari/util/SparseSet.html) representation.
 - `metadata`: You can view metadata fields two different ways.
-To view the available metadata fields, you can use the GraphQL Explorer by navigating to **GraphQLExplorer** from the left menu in Brightspot and selecting the **File Uploads Endpoint** to query for Images.
-Make sure **Query** is selected on the bottom left pane (the default).
-Here is a sample query to view all metadata keys and values:
+  1. To view the available metadata fields, use the GraphQL Explorer.
+Go to the navigation menu &rarr; **GraphQLExplorer** , then select the **File Uploads Endpoint** to query for Images.
+  2. Make sure **Query** is selected on the bottom left pane (the default).
+Below is a sample query to view all metadata keys and values:

 ```graphql
 query MyQuery {